Transformations of Pelops Myths, Monuments, and Cult Reconsidered

 Transformations of Pelops is suitable for students and scholars of ancient Greek history and mythology, classical philology, and archaeology.

-Introduction; Pelops and his Family; 1.
+Introduction; PART I Pelops and His Family; 1.
 Childhood and Marriage; 2.
-Successful Ruler and Ill-Fated Father; The Making of Pelops from Different Perspectives; 3.
+Successful Ruler and Miserable Father; PART II The Making of Pelops from Different Perspectives; 3.
 Folklore and Ethnography – Resurrection and the Missing Shoulder Blade; 4.
 Art and Archaeology – Olympia and the Cult of Pelops; 5.
-Linguistics and Geography – The Hero of the Peloponnese; Pelops Afterwards; 6.
-Modest remembering and occasional revival; 7.
-Popularity due to an ancient mistake; Conclusion; Guide to Further Reading; Appendix: Selected Sources on Pelops and his Descendants.
+Linguistics and Geography – The Hero of the Peloponnese; PART III Pelops Afterwards; 6.
+Modest Remembering and Occasional Revival; 7.
+Popularity due to an Ancient Mistake; Conclusion; Guide to Further Reading; Appendix: Selected Sources on Pelops and his Descendants.